Founding of the Princess Grace Foundation-USA

 President and Mrs. Reagan were present in 1984 when the first grants were awarded during an event-filled weekend in Washington D.C., including a White House reception.
 The tradition continues each year as new recipients are honored at the annual Awards Gala in New York City.

 Awards winners who have displayed consistent excellence in theater, dance or film, have received the Foundation's highest honor: the Princess Grace Statue Award.
 In addition to a monetary gift, these Awardees are presented with a bronze statuette of Princess Grace created by the Dutch artist, Kees Verkade.
-To date, fifty-four artists have received this coveted Award.
+To date, 62 artists have received this coveted Award.

 As the Princess Grace Foundation-USA enters its second quarter-century, the future of the Foundation is secure.
 With John F. Lehman, Jr. at the helm and H.S.H.
 Prince Albert II of Monaco serving as Vice-Chairman, the dedicated board supports the Foundation's work.
-Ms. Toby Boshak, who has been with the Foundation for 17 years, is the Executive Director.
+Ms. Toby Boshak, who has been with the Foundation for 20 years, is the Executive Director.
 The organization is financially stable and looks forward to substantial growth while remaining faithful to the principles of its original mission to support the needs of emerging artists.
-The success of Princess Grace Awards winners inspire new and creative ways to help talented performing artists achieve their goals.
+The success of Princess Grace Award winners inspire new and creative ways to help talented performing artists achieve their goals.